-Today, we’re covering the best essential oils to kill dust mites!
-Essential oils are amazing for a number of reasons.
-They’re natural, they smell great, they can soothe the respiratory system, and they can even deter some pests.
+The best essential oils to kill dust mites are easy to find and healthy to use!
+Essential oils are amazing at killing dust mites for a number of reasons.
+First, they are natural.
+Second, they smell great.
+Third, they soothe the respiratory system, and forth, they deter some common pests.

-Before we jump in, I’ll share a little background info about how I discovered essential oils for dust mite control.
+Before we jump in, I’ll share a little background regarding how I discovered essential oils for dust mite control.

-In 2013 I was diagnosed with a dust mite allergy.
+Several years ago I was diagnosed with dust mite allergy.
 I was discouraged to learn that my immune system had failed me.
-After brief reflection of what went wrong, I took action and began searching how I could protect myself.
+After a brief reflection of what went wrong, I took action and began searching for ways to protect myself.

 I had never heard of dust mites.
 I had no idea where they lived, what they ate, or how to kill them.

 I quickly learned that dust mites exist all around us.
-In our homes, carpets, and yes, in our beds!
-I found various methods to protect myself, such as dust mite covers and special HEPA vacuums.
+They live in our homes, within carpets, and yes, in our beds!
+I found various methods to protect myself, such as dust mite covers and special HEPA vacuums, and I’ve used these strategies ever since.

-After my research, I changed to a high-quality HVAC filter and HEPA air purifier to catch the smallest dust particulates.
+After researching everything I could about dust mites, I decided it was necessary to change my high-quality HVAC filter and HEPA air purifier to catch the smallest dust particulates.
 I made gradual changes to my lifestyle that helped reduce my dust mite allergy symptoms like watery eyes.

-I also searched for eco-friendly sprays that I could use on my bed and carpets however I found that many sprays used toxic ingredients that could be harmful to humans and pets.
+I searched for eco-friendly sprays that I could use on my bed and carpets, however, I found that many sprays used toxic ingredients that could be harmful to humans and pets.

 Best Essential Oils To Kill Dust Mites